1963’s Hud anticipated the cultural upheaval of the 1960s.

 Alma Brown

-In the midst of all this manly cowboy-ness is Alma Brown (Patricia Neal.)
+In the midst of all this manly cowboy-ness is Alma Brown (Patricia Neal).

 Alma is the beautiful, kind, but world-weary housekeeper for the Bannon men.
 Lonnie and Homer treat Alma with the utmost respect.
 Lonnie looks to Alma as the mother he doesn’t have.
-But since he’s just starting to notice women, Lonnie also has a bit of a crush on her.
+And since he’s just starting to notice women, Lonnie also has a bit of a crush on her.
 Alma is basically the only attractive woman Lonnie ever sees, and she’s good to him.

 Hud on the other hand is roughly flirtatious with Alma.
 There’s definitely a spark between the two, but Alma’s been with creeps like Hud before, and she’s smart enough to fight off the physical attraction she feels for him.